veracode/gen-ir/Documentation/releasing_an_update.md

 - Go to the [Releases](https://github.com/veracode/gen-ir/releases) page
 - Click `Draft a new release`
 - Set the title to the version name
-- From the drop down list, choose your newly created tag
+- From the drop down list, choose your newly created tag from the main branch
 - Click the `Generate release notes` button to create a change log
 - Ensure `Set as the latest release` is checked
-- Click the `Publish` button

-- Click `Draft a new release`
-- Set the title to `develop`
-- From the drop down list, choose your newly created `develop` tag
-- Click the `Generate release notes` button to create a change log
-- Ensure `Set as pre-release` is checked
 - Click the `Publish` button

 A release has been made, congratulations.
 However there's additional steps for distributing the release via `brew`.